yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/whatsapp-configuration.md

 ---
-title: How to setup a WhatsApp chatbot on Yellow Messenger?
+title: How to setup a WhatsApp chatbot on Yellow.ai?
 sidebar_label: WA Chatbot setup
 ---